 Everyone who is out looking to buy a portable solar generator desires the very best his/her money can get.

-As a matter of fact, there are many who are in the same shoes as you are at the moment.
+Many are in the same shoes as you are at the moment.

 1. Good, Powerful Battery

-The grand essence of a solar generator is to tap a charge from the sun (or wherever it is practical at the moment) and save same for use when situations prove tricky.
+The grand essence of a solar generator is to tap a charge from the sun (or wherever it is practical at the moment) and save the same for use when situations prove tricky.

 This means one thing: without a great battery that will hold the stored charge, a portable solar generator is practically useless – and good for little else more than decoration 🙂